Sarah Hicks: Career

 Hicks previously served as Associate Conductor of the North Carolina Symphony, Associate Conductor of the Richmond Symphony Orchestra, Resident Conductor of the Florida Philharmonic, and Assistant Conductor of the Philadelphia Singers, the chorus of the Philadelphia Orchestra.
 After graduating from Curtis, she was for one season assistant conductor to the Verbier Festival Orchestra, training with James Levine.

-As a guest conductor, Hicks has appeared with the Philadelphia Orchestra, Chicago Symphony Orchestra, San Francisco Symphony, Cleveland Orchestra, Boston Pops, Atlanta Symphony, Florida Orchestra, Los Angeles Philharmonic, Milwaukee Symphony, Detroit Symphony Orchestra, National Symphony Orchestra, Danish National Symphony Orchestra, Melbourne Symphony, Tokyo Philharmonic, St. Petersburg Philharmonic, Royal Liverpool Philharmonic, the Orchestra of Teatro La Fenice, and the Toronto Symphony Orchestra.
+As a guest conductor, Hicks has appeared with the Philadelphia Orchestra, Chicago Symphony Orchestra, San Francisco Symphony, Cleveland Orchestra, Boston Pops, Atlanta Symphony, Florida Orchestra, Los Angeles Philharmonic, Milwaukee Symphony, Detroit Symphony Orchestra, National Symphony Orchestra, Danish National Symphony Orchestra, Melbourne Symphony, Tokyo Philharmonic, St. Petersburg Philharmonic, Royal Liverpool Philharmonic, the Orchestra of Teatro La Fenice, the Orchestra Society of Philadelphia, and the Toronto Symphony Orchestra.

-She has collaborated with many artists including Dmitri Hvorostovsky, Rufus Wainwright, Jaime Laredo, Hilary Hahn, Ben Folds, Smokey Robinson, and Sting, for whom she served as conductor on the final leg of his Symphonicities Tour.
+She has collaborated with many artists including Dmitri Hvorostovsky, Rufus Wainwright, Jaime Laredo, Hilary Hahn, Ben Folds, Smokey Robinson, King Gizzard and the Lizard Wizard, and Sting, for whom she served as conductor on the final leg of his Symphonicities Tour.
 In June 2012 she conducted the opening concert of the St. Petersburg International Economic Forum, in a program featuring Dmitri Hvorostovsky, Sumi Jo and Jackie Evancho.
 She has conducted some famous film music scores with the Danish National Symphony Orchestra, including a concert of masterpieces by Italian composer Ennio Morricone and his Dollars Trilogy, as well as works by Nino Rota.
 This concert was released in 2018 as an album and has been broadcast worldwide.
 Her other recordings include "Chime" with rap artist Dessa, as well as an album of new concertos, "Triple Doubles".

 Hicks is a specialist in the live to film genre and since 2019 has been a consultant for Disney Concerts.
 Her film concerts can be found on Disney+.
 She has also worked on an Intel gaming project with gamer DrLupo.